Pickerington Area Soccer Association

 Q: My child is small for their age, can they play down a division?

 A: PASA follows US Youth Soccer and Ohio Youth Soccer Association guidelines.
-We would prefer that all players stay within their age group.
-Only on very, very rare occasions will we make an exception for an older player to play outside of their age group with younger players.
+So as to not allow for any competitive advantages, we maintain that all players stay within their age group.

 Q: Can I request a team or a player for my child to play with.
 I have car pool issues

 A: Unfortunately, we do not honor these requests.
-PASA has grown over the years to over 1000 players per season.
-With the number of players, size of teams, there being 12 practice locations, and numerous other scheduling restrictions, we can not honor those requests
+PASA has grown over the years to over 1200 players per season.
+With the number of players, size of teams, there being 12 practice locations, and numerous other scheduling restrictions, we can not consistently honor those requests, therefor, we can not take them.

 Q: What is a build out line and what is used for?